Tax and Allowances

 If you die… Annuity Drawdown Cash

 If you die…Before age 75 AnnuityIf you have bought a joint-life annuity, which includes a regular income for your dependant following your death, they will receive their income tax-free for the rest of their life.
 DrawdownYour dependants may receive a tax-free lump sum or receive a tax-free income – if the payments start within two years of your death.
+The amount payable will be subject to the lump sum and death benefit allowance - see above.
 CashAny cash remaining from your pension savings that you have taken as a cash lump sum will form part of your estate for inheritance purposes.

 If you die…Age 75 or over AnnuityIf you have bought a joint-life annuity, which includes a regular income for your dependant following your death, they will receive their income for the rest of their life and will be taxed at their marginal rate of income tax.
 DrawdownYour dependants will pay tax at their marginal rate of income tax, whether the account is paid as a lump sum or a regular income.
 CashAny cash remaining from your pension savings you have taken as a cash lump sum will form part of your estate for inheritance purposes.